Release Notes for Confluent Cloud¶

 - Fully-managed Confluent Cloud Elasticsearch Service Sink GA

-- This feature is launched for your Kafka clusters on AWS, Azure, or GCP.
+- This feature is launched for your Kafka clusters on AWS, Azure, or Google Cloud.
 For more information, see Elasticsearch Service Sink Connector for Confluent Cloud.

 - Fully-managed Confluent Cloud Azure Data Lake Storage Gen2 Sink GA